 \section{Abstract}

-This\blfootnote{S.Herbert@damtp.cam.ac.uk} paper addresses the problem of finding the depth overhead that will be incurred when running quantum algorithms on near-term quantum computers.
+This\blfootnote{sjh227@cam.ac.uk} paper addresses the problem of finding the depth overhead that will be incurred when running quantum circuits on near-term quantum computers.
 Specifically, it is envisaged that near-term quantum computers will have low qubit connectivity: each qubit will only be able to interact with a subset of the other qubits, a reality typically represented by a qubit interaction graph in which a vertex represents a qubit and an edge represents a possible direct 2-qubit interaction (gate).
 Thus the depth overhead is unavoidably incurred by introducing \textit{swap} gates into the quantum circuit to enable general qubit interactions.
-This paper proves that there exist quantum circuits where a depth overhead in $\Omega(\log n)$ must necessarily be incurred when running quantum algorithms with $n$ qubits on quantum computers whose qubit interaction graph has finite degree, but that such a depth overhead is achievable.
+This paper proves that there exist quantum circuits where a depth overhead in $\Omega(\log n)$ must necessarily be incurred when running quantum circuits with $n$ qubits on quantum computers whose qubit interaction graph has finite degree, but that such a logarithmic depth overhead is achievable.
 The latter is shown by the construction of a 4-regular qubit interaction graph and associated compilation algorithm that can execute any quantum circuit with only a logarithmic depth overhead.